JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 SuiteSparseGraphBLAS.jl is a package for sparse linear algebra on arbitrary semirings, with a particular focus on graph computations.
 It aims to provide a Julian wrapper over Tim Davis' SuiteSparse reference implementation of the GraphBLAS C specification.

-# Roadmap

-!!! note
-    This library is still a WIP, if you are missing any functionality, find any incorrectly implemented functions, or need further/better documentation please open an issue, PR, or ask in the [#GraphBLAS channel on the Julia Zulip](https://julialang.zulipchat.com/#narrow/stream/289264-GraphBLAS) (preferred) or the [#graphblas channel on the Julia Slack](https://julialang.slack.com/archives/C023B0WGMHR)!

-While the core library is mostly complete, and all GraphBLAS functionality is present, there are still quite a few features being worked on for v1.0:

-1. ChainRules.jl integration for AD.
-2. Complete SparseArrays and ArrayInterface interfaces.
-3. Fancy printing
-4. User-defined types.
-5. Alternative syntax for GraphBLAS ops (currently must use `BinaryOps.PLUS` instead of `+`).

-Once these are completed there will be a v1.0 release, with the goal being JuliaCon 2021.

-Post 1.0 goals include:

-1. LightGraphs integration.
-2. GeometricFlux or other graph machine learning framework integration.
-3. More efficient import and export between Julia and GraphBLAS
-4. Support for other GraphBLAS implementations in a follow-up GraphBLAS.jl

 # Installation

 Install using the Julia package manager in the REPL: